S3-working-group/s3-practical-guide/docs/all.md

 ![Influences and history of Sociocracy 3.0](img/context/history.png)

-The literal meaning of the term **sociocracy**  is "rule of the companions": _socio__ - from Latin _socius_ – means "companion"", or "friend"", and the suffix _-cracy_  - from Ancient Greek κράτος (krátos) - means “power", or "rule”.
+The literal meaning of the term **sociocracy**  is "rule of the companions": _socio_ — from Latin _socius_ — means "companion", or "friend", and the suffix _-cracy_ — from Ancient Greek κράτος (krátos) — means “power", or "rule”.

 The word sociocracy can be traced back to 1851, when **Auguste Comté** suggested applying a scientific approach to society: states states would be governed by a body of scientists who are experts on society (which he termed "sociologists").
 In his opinion, this future, although not yet achievable, would be inevitable.